insitro/ChannelViT/README.md

 pip install git+https://github.com/insitro/ChannelViT.git
 ```

-## Reproducing the results on JUMP-CP
+## Reproducing results on JUMP-CP
-This section provides an example of our training and evaluation pipelines using JUMP-CP.
-The preprocessed JUMP-CP data utilized here was released in our previous work, "Contextual Vision Transformers for Robust Representation Learning" ([insitro/ContextViT](https://github.com/insitro/ContextViT)).
+This section outlines the steps to reproduce our training and evaluation pipelines using JUMP-CP.
+The preprocessed JUMP-CP data used in this example was previously released in our work titled, "Contextual Vision Transformers for Robust Representation Learning" ([insitro/ContextViT](https://github.com/insitro/ContextViT)).

-### Visualizing the correlations among the input channels
+### Visualizing correlations among input channels
-Let's start with visualizing the
+Before initiating the training of any models, it is beneficial to visualize the correlations among the input channels.
+The script provided below will load the JUMP-CP data and compute the channel correlations derived from the original cell painting images, without any normalization.
 ```bash
 python channelvit/main/main_correlation.py \
     trainer.devices=8 \